vaishnavisharma6/Control-theory/README.md

 # Control-theory
-Coding scripts and Papers for data-driven methods for networked control systems (both supervised and unsupervised for both single and multiple matrix systems)
+Codes written for data-driven methods for linear dynamical systems (both supervised and unsupervised for both single and multiple matrix systems)